 8. Use clear nail polish to secure button threads.

 Secure your button threads and stop them from unraveling by simply dabbing some clear nail polish over them.
 Just a dab will keep your button in place.

 9. Tie a ribbon around your sewing scissors.

 The number one rule in my sewing room and hopefully yours too is that my fabric scissor may not be used to cut ANYTHING other than FABRIC.
-This is a big no no!
-Before I implemented this rule, my scissors would go dull so fast and I went threw lots of pairs.
-I have had this pair for a bout a year and its all because I simply tied a ribbon around the handle to remind me not to go cutting paper with them.
-Its a game changer yall and basically free!
+This is a big no-no!
+Before I implemented this rule, my scissors would go dull so fast and I went through lots of pairs.
+I have had this pair for about a year and it’s all because I simply tied a ribbon around the handle to remind me not to go cutting paper with them.
+It’s a game changer y’all and basically free!

 10. Use clothespins as sewing clips.